shanemileham/levelupmylife/index.md

   cta_label: "Contribute on Github"
   cta_url: "https://github.com/shanemileham/levelupmylife"
   caption: "Photo credit: [Pexels](https://www.pexels.com/photo/man-person-jumping-desert-6496/)"
-excerpt: "A curated list of the best tools in the world to succeed and be happy"
+excerpt: "The best tools in the world to succeed and be happy"
 ---

 ## _Psst..._ This is just Phase 1